 Owing to the size of this site and to my reluctance to release anything half-baked, major updates generally take a long time.
-Sometimes several years.
+Sometimes many years.
 Here are some projects that I am working on or that I would like to take on.
 Feel free to comment on my ideas and to bring forward suggestions!

 An Atom feed instead of RSS may even have visually the same format as the HTML news list.
-Yet, Atom (or rather its parsing) is extremely pedantic and collapses at the slightest impurity of the syntax.
+Yet, Atom (or rather its parsing) is incredibly pedantic and collapses at the slightest impurity of the syntax.
 I tried it, and while RSS worked immediately, I gave up on Atom when it still didn't work after three hours of unsuccessful debugging.

 It seems that what I have in mind has never been done